Royal Holloway

 Support for Trainees with Disabilities

 Any disclosure of disability is treated with sensitivity and within the bounds of our confidentiality policy.
-We liaise closely with the Royal Holloway Disabilities and Dyslexia Services Team and with the relevant NHS Trust to ensure that an assessment of need and subsequent reasonable adjustments are made for trainees with disabilities
+We liaise closely with the Royal Holloway Disabilities and Dyslexia Services Team and with the relevant NHS Trust to ensure that an assessment of need and subsequent reasonable adjustments are made for trainees with disabilities.
+The course is committed to ensuring that all learning environments are accessible and supportive for every student and follows an inclusive by design principle.
+Guidelines have been developed for teaching staff to facilitate inclusive learning, emphasising the creation of equitable opportunities for participation and inclusive and authentic assessment practices with consideration for neurodiversity and the varied access needs of our trainees.

-To support all trainees in reflecting on and developing competencies for working with differences and diversity, we have confidential Diversity Reflective Practice Groups within the curriculum.
+To support all trainees in reflecting on and developing competencies for working with differences and diversity, we have externally facilitated confidential Reflective Practice Groups alongside other facilitated spaces (e.g. journal clubs, seminars) within the curriculum.

 Furthermore, trainees from ethnically minoritised backgrounds can opt-into additional confidential reflective practice groups led by an external facilitator.